MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 <br/>
 <img src="~/media/hostprograms_general_execution_model.png" alt="Q# program execution diagram" width="400">

-Firstly, the specific callable to be run has access to any other callables and types defined in the same namespace.
+The specific callable to be run has access to any other callables and types defined in the same namespace.
 It also access those from any of the [Q# libraries](xref:microsoft.quantum.libraries.overview), but those must be referenced either via their full name, or through the use of `open` statements described above.

 The callable itself is then run on a *[target machine](xref:microsoft.quantum.machines.overview)*.